 Please note that not all courses have a waitlist available.
 You can tell if a waitlist is available by looking at the Waitlist Capacity (WL Cap) of a course.
 If the number is '0', there is currently no waitlist available.

-To add yourself to the waitlist, visit your myUSF dashboard:
+To add yourself to a waitlist, visit your myUSF dashboard, then:

 - Select “Student Self-Service”

 - Select the “Student” tab

 - Select “Registration”

 - In the CRN input box, enter the CRN number (5-digit) of your course.

 - Select "Add or Make Changes"

 - The course will indicate that it is closed - select "Waitlist" in the drop-down menu next to the course

 - Select "Make Changes"